 The signature injuries sustained from improvised explosive devices (IEDs) in Iraq and Afghanistan—catastrophic bleeding, traumatic brain injuries (TBI), multiple limb loss and post-traumatic stress disorder (PTSD)—are resulting in far fewer deaths today than when the wars began due to advances in medical research.
 “Young men are surviving injuries that would have killed them 10 or 15 years ago,” says Dr. Iain Mackenzie, critical care consultant at University Hospitals Birmingham in the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IED Victims Get New Lease On Living".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IED Victims Get New Lease On Living".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.